One Brick: History

 Since it started, One Brick has contributed almost 630,000 volunteer hours (315 person years) to non-profit organizations in these cities.
 One Brick has also hosted over 25 work teams in New Orleans where they have contributed to assisting reconstruction efforts for communities affected by Hurricane Katrina.
-In 2017 One Brick founded the new One Brick Builds chapter to assist rebuilding in New Orleans but also in other distant communities hit by natural disaster such as Baton Rouge (No-named storm), Columbia SC (Hurricane Joaquin), Wall Township NJ (Hurricane Sandy).
+In 2017 One Brick founded the new One Brick Builds chapter to assist rebuilding in New Orleans but also in other distant communities hit by natural disaster such as Baton Rouge, Columbia SC (Hurricane Joaquin), Wall Township NJ (Hurricane Sandy).

 Structure

 One Brick membership is open to individuals 21 or older.
 Volunteers join through the organization's website, and are then able to register for One Brick events, which are listed on an online calendar.
 Volunteers sign-up for events that interest them and fit within their schedules.
 As the organization is built on the premise of "commitment-free volunteering," volunteers are not required to attend a minimum number of events.

 One Brick 'event managers' liaise between volunteers and representatives of partner non-profits, and organize after-event socials.
 The managers are volunteers who have undergone training to be able to coordinate the needs of the volunteers and non-profit partner organizations.
 The primary role of the manager is to ensure that the volunteers know where and when an event is taking place and to provide records of which members attended an event to chapter management.

 Within an individual One Brick chapter, a management team oversees administration.
 These activities include reaching out to non-profit partners to set up new One Brick events, fundraising, and marketing.
 The management team is staffed entirely by volunteers, who are typically experienced One Brick managers.
 At the national level, One Brick is run by an Executive Director, who ensures collaboration between the chapters in different cities.